aavotins/HiQBioDiv_EGVs/docs/06-EGVs.md

 **Latvian name:** Reljefa depresiju bez virszemes noteces platības īpatsvars analīzes šūnā (1 ha)

+**Procedure:** Derived from the [Terrain products](#Ch05.01) depth-in-sinks layer, which is reclassified to a value of 1 in every cell with a positive value.
+The resulting layer
-**Procedure:** Derived from the [Terrain products](#Ch05.01).
-Processed with `egvtools::input2egv()`.
-To protect against possible data loss at edge cells, inverse distance weighted (power = 2) gap filling is implemented.
-Finally, the layer is standardised by subtracting the arithmetic mean and dividing by root mean squared error.
+is then aggregated to EGV resolution using the workflow `egvtools::input2egv()`, which calculates the arithmetic mean to determine the cover fraction.
+During aggregation, inverse distance weighted (power = 2) gap filling on the output is applied to ensure no missing values at the edges.
+Finally, the layer is standardised by subtracting the arithmetic mean and dividing by the root mean squared error.

 ``` r